 Aside from a wedding or relationship anniversary, Valentine’s Day is probably the most romantic evening you and your partner will spend together.
 More accurately put, it has the potential to be a romantic evening, provided you are well prepared and have considered your partner's preferences, interests and tastes.
 For some, an elaborate dinner complete with 99 red roses and champagne is an absolute must, while for others, a quiet night in with their significant other is just what they need.
 Knowing what your partner wants is paramount, so if the relationship is new, don’t be afraid to ask them directly what kind of night they envisage, or drop subtle hints as you begin planning.

-If you’re looking for inspiration or ideas for how to make this Valentine’s Day extra special, read on for our favorite date ideas of how to spoil your partner.
+If you’re looking for inspiration or ideas for how to make this Valentine’s Day extra special, read on for our favourite date ideas of how to spoil your partner.

-Spoiling your partner with roses US is a must on Valentine’s Day
+Spoiling your partner with some roses on Valentine's Day is a must

 Book a table for dinner at a lavish restaurant